Heyosseus/epic-movie-quotes-back/README.md

 3. Run `npm install` to install the dependencies
 4. execute this command `cp .env.example .env` to create a copy of the .env file
 5. Run `php artisan migrate` to create the database tables
+6. Run `php artisan queue:work` to activate queue worker
-6. Run `php artisan serve` to start the server
+7. Run `php artisan serve` to start the server

 **# DrawSQL Diagram**